-Customer data has the two highest levels of protection and is classified as either "restricted" or, in the case of data subject to strict corporate and/or regulatory requirements such as ePHI under HIPAA, as "highly restricted."
+Customer data has the two highest levels of protection.
+It is classified as either "Restricted" or, in the case of data subject to strict corporate and/or regulatory requirements such as ePHI under HIPAA, as "Highly Restricted."

-All internal systems, as well as GoodData Cloud components, are labeled in line with data classification rules to ensure enforcement of adequate data protection.
+All internal systems, as well as GoodData Cloud components, are labeled in line with data classification rules to ensure the enforcement of adequate data protection.

-Procedures for handling of restricted and highly restricted customer data are documented, communicated to all personnel with access to such data, and strictly enforced.
+Procedures for handling Restricted and Highly Restricted customer data are documented, communicated to all personnel with access to such data, and strictly enforced.
 GoodData personnel never access customer data without proper business justification and procedures, and technical safeguards ensure that customer data is never stored outside of the GoodData Cloud.
 GoodData does not use customer data for development purposes, and as a policy rule, customer data is never loaded to employee devices or removable media.

-Following the end of a customer contract, GoodData follows a documented procedure to ensure that all customer data is properly removed and, if applicable, the media sanitized and/or securely disposed of.
-Upon written request, the GoodData security team will provide written attestation of data deletion.
+Following the end of a customer contract, GoodData follows a documented procedure to ensure that all customer data is properly and timely removed and, if applicable, the media sanitized and/or securely disposed of.
+Upon written request, the GoodData Security Team will provide written attestation of data deletion.

-GoodData employee laptops and BYODs follow strict security rules, and centralized monitoring is established to ensure ongoing compliance.

-All MacOS- and Windows-based laptops are equipped with centrally managed antivirus protection.
+GoodData employee laptops and BYODs follow defined security rules, and centralized monitoring is established to ensure ongoing compliance.
+We use only MacOS- and Linux-based laptops.
+All MacOS-based laptops are equipped with centrally managed antivirus protection.
 All laptops are protected by a firewall, hard drives are fully encrypted, user accounts are protected by strong passwords, and session timeout with screen lock is activated.
 Additionally, endpoints of non-technical personnel have an MDM solution installed and are fully managed by the internal IT department.
 Acceptable use rules are documented and communicated to all employees.

-Upon termination of employment, laptops are collected and wiped before reuse, and BYODs are deauthorized from company systems.
-Whenever possible, remote wipe is enabled and triggered upon the report of a lost or stolen device.
+Upon termination of employment, laptops are collected and wiped, and BYODs are deauthorized from company systems.
+Whenever possible, a remote wipe is enabled and triggered upon the report of a lost or stolen device.